digital-land/digital-land/notes/CollectionsProcessingSequence.md

-# Sequence of Events in getting anbd publishing a collection
+# Sequence of Events in getting and publishing a collection

 This diagram represents the processing of a collection, initiated either by a LPA Officer or by a scheduled process.